How do I submit?

 Who counts as a student?

-We will include MAs and PhDs and those still in school or college.
+Most of our competitions include prizes for under 18s and a prize for higher education students (18-25) We will include MAs and PhDs and those still in school or college as students.

 Any Other Questions?